jimjeffers/DTTG-Jekyll/_posts/2013-06-07-orientating-yourself-in-ios.md

   orientations in your iOS app.
 Here's the run down.
 ---

 Working with device orientation is essential when building apps on a tablet.
-Users expect your app to work in all orientations and only games can pull off portrait or landscape only modes.
-And while the subject seems basic, how to detect and respond to the orientation of the device is not always clear.
-Since I've started developing in iOS I've seen multiple different ways to figure out the orientation of the screen:
+Users simply expect your app to work in all orientations.
+The only exception to his expectation are games.
+And, while the subject seems basic, how to detect and respond to the orientation of the device isn't clear.
+I've seen people recommend multiple ways to determine the screen's orientation:

 You can access the `UIDeviceOrientation *orientation` via the current device itself: